 Waterman Gap Trail Camp is a large open area under the trees.
 There are six campsites.
 The sound of traffic from nearby Highway 9 can be heard, but there’s no sound of gunfire.
 The camp has a toilet and water, although the water supply may not be dependable.

 Park in the Castle Rock parking lot; overnight parking is not allowed on the Skyline Boulevard.
+If you paid the camping fee, there’s no additional fee to park.
 Take the Saratoga Gap Trail, which descends through a lushly wooded ravine to a waterfall.
-You can't get a really good view of the falls since the viewing platform looks almost straight down at the waterfall.
+You can’t get a really good view of the falls since the viewing platform looks almost straight down at the waterfall.

 Not long after the waterfall, the trail emerges from the forest onto a high escarpment with some pretty nice views over the Santa Cruz Mountains.
 This section of trail is rough and rocky, with a small amount of easy scrambling over boulders, and can be annoyingly slow.
 Fortunately it’s the only such section on the entire 3-day hike; the Skyline-to-the-Sea Trail is otherwise remarkably easy to walk.